Idempotents and homology of diagram algebras: Introduction

 These algebras all have an interpretation in terms of diagrams.
 In some cases, the above authors are able to completely compute the homology, rather than just establishing stability.
 In these `global' computations, the homology of the algebra always turns out to be isomorphic to that of a certain retract, and this retract always has the same description: it is `the subalgebra on diagrams having the maximum number of left-to-right connections' (see Proposition \ref{retract}).
 This is generally a good thing: this subalgebra is isomorphic to a group algebra, and the group usually turns out to be a familiar one whose homology is known.

-The goal of this paper is to provide an explanation of this phenomenon, using our main result, Theorem \ref{subalgebraOfBrauer}.
+The goal of this paper is to provide an explanation of this phenomenon, using our main technical result, Theorem \ref{subalgebraOfBrauer}.
 We will focus on Brauer and Temperley-Lieb algebras, as studied in \cite{BH,BHP,Sroka}, as well as two classes whose homology does not yet appear to have been studied: the rook and rook-Brauer algebras.

-Among the existing global computations, Sroka's proof that the homology of a Temperley-Lieb algebra on an odd number of strands vanishes \cite{Sroka} is distinguished: the other results all hold when the parameter defining the algebra is invertible, but Sroka's theorem is instead conditional on the parity of the number of strands.
+Among the existing global computations, Sroka's proof that the homology of a Temperley-Lieb algebra on an odd number of strands vanishes \cite{Sroka} is distinguished: the other results all hold when the parameter defining the algebra is invertible, but Sroka's theorem holds whenever the number of strands is odd.
 The setup of Theorem \ref{subalgebraOfBrauer} will allow us to recover Sroka's result (as Theorem \ref{theoremSroka}), prove an analogue for Brauer algebras (Theorem \ref{BrauerSroka}) and give an interpretation of both results in the even-strand case (Theorems \ref{generalisedSroka} and \ref{generalisedBrauerSroka}).
+These results are our main applications.
 We will also recover invertible-parameter homology vanishing for Temperley-Lieb algebras (Theorem \ref{TLRecovery}, originally \cite{BH}), and for Brauer algebras (Theorem \ref{BrauerRecovery}, originally \cite{BHP}), and add a few similar results for rook and rook-Brauer algebras.
 As shorthand, we will refer to these two classes of result as `Sroka-type' and `invertible-parameter' respectively.

+The main theorem is quite technical, so we will begin by giving precise statements of these applications, in Subsection \ref{subsectionResults}, deferring the statement of the main theorem to Subsection \ref{subsectionMaintheorem}, and the definitions of the algebras involved to Section \ref{sectionAlgs}.

 Since we deal only in global computations, we recover only the substantially easier part of the work of Boyd-Hepworth \cite{BH} and Boyd-Hepworth-Patzt \cite{BHP}: the harder part of their work consists of `true' homological stability results that hold only in a range.
 As such, one way of thinking of this paper is as an attempt to recover the global part of the existing theory `direct from the algebra', avoiding the need to handcraft an acyclic chain complex, or deploy any spectral sequences.
 The `inductive' character of the methods introduced by Boyd-Hepworth will still be visible, especially in the proof of the main theorem.